-As you collect your sources and create your preliminary bibliography, you may chose to use Chicago notes-biblio style to prepare your research paper.
-As you’re reading through journal articles, you may notice this term in the notes section.
+As you collect your sources and create your preliminary bibliography, you may choose to use Chicago notes-biblio style to prepare your research paper.
+As you’re reading through journal articles, you may notice the term “ibid.” in the notes section.
 It’s important to know how and when to use ibid. correctly in your bibliography.

 What is Ibid?

-In past years, it was common to use Latin phrases and abbreviations; however, this practice fell out of style and now there is just one commonly used Latin abbreviation.
-Ibid. is an abbreviation of the Latin word ibidem, which means ‘in the same place.”
+In past years, it was common to use Latin phrases and abbreviations.
+This practice has slowly fallen out of style.
+However, there is still at least one commonly used Latin abbreviation.
+Ibid. is an abbreviation of the Latin word ibidem, which means “in the same place.”
 If you find yourself referencing the same work in your paper a few times, you will likely want to use ibid. in creating your bibliography too.

 Using Ibid. in Notes

 As you may notice, the notes section in a Chicago style paper or book can be quite dense at times.
-In order to help the reader, you may use Ibid. to shorten a citation, if it comes from the same source as the note immediately preceding it.
+In order to help the reader, you may use ibid. to shorten a citation if it comes from the same source as the note immediately preceding it.
 This avoids unnecessary repetition and redundancy, keeping your notes both clean and accurate.

 - Lessing, Finding Authors, 71

 When formatting the term ibid. in your Chicago style paper, follow these guidelines:

 - Do not italicize ibid.